Skip to main content Skip to site navigation

 In general, employee housing is privately-owned housing that houses five or more employees and meets the following criteria:

-• Living quarters are provided in connection with any work, whether or not rent is involved.
+• Living quarters are provided in connection with any work, regardless of whether rent is involved.

 • Housing is located in a rural area that is: